 As we briefly discussed, off-label use of ketamine is now legal in Wisconsin, with clinics spanning from the brewery center of Milwaukee to the luxuriant farmlands of Mequon.
 Under the strict supervision of licensed medical professionals, Wisconsinites are now able to explore ketamine infusion therapy.

 Though we must note, ketamine doesn’t exactly fall under the umbrella of ‘psychedelics’, but its effects usher similar sensations of depersonalization and existential introspection.
 For many, this therapy has proven to be highly efficacious at easing stresses related to mental health and overall wellbeing.

 As always, treatment protocols may be fairly diversified across different clinics, so it’s important that the practitioners you choose to embark on this journey with, always prioritize your utmost comfort by providing an experience that feels wholly authentic to you.

 For some, ketamine may not be their medicine of choice, so exploring other options that facilitate a broader range of psychedelic experiences, might be helpful.

 2. Guided Psychedelic Journeys With Psychedelic Passage

-Facilitating psychedelic journeys is kind of our jam here, at Psychedelic Passage.
-We understand the need for these treatments to be available here and now, which is why we make it a point to offer income-based pricing that increases public accessibility to these ancient, life-changing medicines.
+Facilitated psychedelic journeys are kind of our jam here, at Psychedelic Passage.
+We understand the need for these treatments to be available here and now, which is why our pre-vetted network of local, U.S. guides offer income-based pricing that increases public accessibility to these ancient, life-changing medicines.